Goreshack/csci3055u-project-Scala/README.md

 * Scala is a general-purpose programming language which also supports functional programming --> The language is multi-paradigm
 * The language was designed to address criticisms of Java -- the language on which it is built.
-* The language first appeared in January of 2004, almost #15 years ago#.
+* The language first appeared in January of 2004, almost # 15 years ago.
 * Developed at the _Programming Methods Laboratory of École Polytechnique Fédérale de Lausanne_
 * The language's typing discipline is static, strong, inferred and structual.
 * Utilizes .scala and .sc filetypes